soustruh/digital-resume-streamlit/README.md

 ## Run automagically

 Have a look at `setup.sh` and `Procfile` in the root directory, just uncommentig stuffs will get you through the enchanted gate to automation.

+## Pro tip:
+Copy the app code and as chatgpt to fill it with information from your resume.
+Works pretty well.